The Legend of Tianding: Development

 The game was based on an earlier Flash game developed in the early 2000s by "Maso" Lin Bing-shu (林秉舒), who built the Flash game for his master's degree in multimedia.
 In April 2019, PP Wang invited Lin to lead a team to build a new 2D platformer game, sharing the story of Liao Tianding worldwide.
 Both Wang and Lin had worked for large game companies, but resigned in favor of pursuing independent games after meeting by chance and seeing the opportunity to serve as producers for Legend of Tianding.

 According to an interview with CGCG, the team were inspired by the visual style of Hong Kong comics, drawing on gameplay from titles including Shank (for combat), Guacamelee! (for player movement), Dead Cells (for selectable weapons), and Mega Man and Hollow Knight (for end-of-level boss fights).
 The difficulty level was rebalanced in favor of making the boss fights more challenging after early feedback on the initial version.

 Release

 The game was released initially for Switch and Steam on November 1, 2021.
 Ports for PS4, PS5, Xbox One, and Xbox Series X|S were released on October 31, 2022.
 The iOS launch was delayed to March 2023.
+The Windows version was later released DRM-free on GOG.com on February 23, 2024.

 The game won the "Best Indie Game – Drama Award" at the Taipei Game Show in 2022.